 I am motivated to have a lean body so I feel good, have confidence, don’t cost my health insurance company a lot of money, will be around for my family/friends, can function well in my job/volunteer commitments, sleep well, and so I don’t drain the planet of resources.

-I read lots to learn more about exercise techniques, preparing nutritious foods, and the best way to improve behaviours.
+I read lots to learn more about exercise techniques, preparing nutritious foods, and the best way to improve behaviors.

 I am always trying new experiments to see how I adjust.
 Latest experiment: cutting down on food packaging and plastic (a side effect of this is that I’m eating more nutritious whole foods).

 My closest friends and family all value a healthy lifestyle.

 I distance myself from those who don’t support my healthy lifestyle.
 (This doesn’t mean I reject unhealthy people… just don’t ask me to go pub crawling with you until 4 am.)

 Activities in my social circle include eating at healthy restaurants, healthy potluck meals, farmers markets, volunteering at farms, yoga classes, walking/hiking/biking/swimming.

 I read articles and listen to people who inspire me.

 I only keep foods in my house that make me feel good after eating.
 Foods that make me feel sick, bloated, or ashamed of myself don’t appear in my cupboards.

 I don’t have cable TV.
 This frees up money for nutritious foods, gym memberships, and yoga classes.
 I want fewer processed foods (because I don’t see commercials) and I go to bed on time (instead of staying up to watch “my stories”).